 No matter, I know the way back, and I could always navigate with this paper map I had in the cockpit with me.
 The biggest drawback after the power failure is that I had to reference the flight instruments for all of the speed changes, lift changes, and I had to fly something on my instrument panel called "MacCready speed ring."
 The good news is that my flight recorder's power source is independent of the aircraft's battery, and will continue to record the flight's details every 5 seconds.
 I just don't have access to the GPS's information while the battery is in the red.

-Hardly having to turn at all
+Heading northbound.
+Hardly having to turn at all in the strong thermal streets |

 It was here that the strength of the Blue Ridge mountain chain was much better than the Massanutten.